Applicants must have a baccalaureate degree from a regionally accredited institution to be eligible for this program.

 - an official recommendation from Gonzaga University’s English Language Center.

 - Submission of foreign transcripts in the original language and a certified English copy and

 - Official transcript/degree evaluation from Gonzaga University’s ISSS office or

 - If the applicant does not have a passport, a copy of identification card from the home country is required.

 Proof of Adequate Funding to Study in the US

-Note: International students cannot receive an I-20 from enrolling in the online program.
+Please Note: F-1 students may only study on campus for the duration of the short-term residency program.
 For more information on the International Student Program please call 509-313-6563.